 Step through the revolving doors of Earth Kitchen and you’ll feel like you’ve stepped into a greenhouse in the middle of the city—sans the heat.
 Earth tones is the game, melding well with upcycled wooden tables made from palochina, wooden chairs made by local artisans from Rizal, in door plants, and yellow lighting.

 There’s a conference room across the hall and an art gallery up on the second floor you can access through a glass door in the far left, but by far the best feature of Earth Kitchen is its garden, which you can see glimpses of from the dining hall.

 A mini kubo that’s about a storey above the street is a pleasurable place to hang out before of after a meal.
 No food is allowed in it.

-The menu is a combination of Asian fare with inspiration from Chef JR Tani’s experiences in his travels.
+The menu is a combination of Asian fare with inspiration from Chef JR Tani’s travels.
 It’s all organic yet still full of flavor, which means everything you’ll have here is guilt-free.
-They can also accommodate almost every dietary restriction, so long as you give them a heads-up.
+Almost every dietary restriction may be accommodated so long as you give a heads-up.